How to Write a Thoughtful Thank You Note to Teachers

 Show appreciation: Give another example.
 After all, this is the point of the note.

-Include a proper sign-off: Instead of simply signing a name at the end of letter, include one of the following, plus a name: Sincerely, Love, With Kind Regards, Yours Truly, Best Wishes, Our Deepest Thanks, Warmly.
+Include a proper sign-off: Instead of simply signing a name at the end of the letter, include one of the following, plus a name: Sincerely, Love, With Kind Regards, Yours Truly, Best Wishes, Our Deepest Thanks, Warmly.
 Don’t forget to add the child’s last name as well, as teachers often have multiple students with the same name.

 Here’s a sample of what a thank you note to a teacher might look like: